bavla/OpenAlex/code/test/first.md

 [dendrogram](dendroCoEucLn.pdf), [matrix](matrix_wdeg100.pdf)

-For interpretation of the obtained results some info about the sources (IDs copied from a dendrogram into a file [`wdeg100.dat`](wdeg100.dat)) is useful.
-I wrote a short program to collected such data from OpenAlex
+For interpretation of the obtained results some info about the sources (IDs in a file [`wdeg100.dat`](wdeg100.dat)) is useful.

+**Remark:** initially I created the IDs file by copying IDs from a dendrogram into a file `wdeg100.dat`.
+The program didn't find all the sources from the file **!!!???** I spent some hours to find the mistake.
+It turned out that some IDs are longer than 10 characters used for dendrogram labels.
+Another, better way to create the IDs file is as follows

+   1. select the network
+   2. Network/Create vector/Centrality/Weighted degrees/All
+   3. Click on the vector magnifying glass icon; Edit/Copy complete table to clipborad
+   4. Paste into a text editor (Textpad); remove all data except labels

+I wrote a short program to collected the IDs info from OpenAlex

 ```
-> N <- read.csv("./Dasha/wdeg100.dat",head=FALSE)$V1
+> N <- trimws(read.csv("./Dasha/wdeg100.dat",head=FALSE)$V1)
 > # units <- "works"
 > units <- "sources"
 > Units <- paste0("https://api.openalex.org/",units)